 Stage director Ted Huffman graduated from Yale University in Humanities and apprenticed at San Francisco’s Merola Opera Program.
 Since that time, he has created original productions for many of the world’s leading opera houses and festivals, including the Royal Opera House Covent Garden, Festival Aix-en-Provence, La Monnaie, Théâtre des Champs-Élysées, Canadian Opera Company and Aldeburgh Festival.

-In addition to his directing projects, Ted is writing the libretto for a new opera for Glyndebourne with Australian composer Luke Styles that will premiere in 2015; he and Luke were also recently chosen for a Blue Touch Paper Development Bursary to create a new work with the London Sinfonietta.
+In addition to his directing projects, Ted is writing the libretto for a Macbeth for Glyndebourne with Australian composer Luke Styles; he and Luke were also recently chosen for a Blue Touch Paper Development Bursary to create a new work with the London Sinfonietta.
 Ted has taught acting for the Royal Opera House’s Jette Parker Young Artist Programme and LA Opera’s Domingo-Thornton Young Artist Program.
 Future invitations include new productions at the Royal Opera House Covent Garden, Juilliard Opera, Le Balcon (Paris) and Opera National de Lorraine.